-- Potentially Intoxicating Compound: The Task Force recommends defining the term "Potentially Intoxicating Compound."
-Such terms should be defined to capture potentially intoxicating cannabinoids, as well as other potentially intoxicating constituents of hemp, when isolated and/or synthesized to create a distinct "article" with the intent to use such article as an ingredient.
+- Potentially Intoxicating Compound: We recommend defining the term "Potentially Intoxicating Compound."
+Such term should be defined to capture potentially intoxicating cannabinoids, as well as other potentially intoxicating constituents of hemp, when isolated and/or synthesized to create a distinct "article" with the intent to use such article as an ingredient.
 Certain cannabinoids are likely to be intoxicating at certain levels; similarly, research is scarce as to the intoxicating potential of other compounds derived from hemp, when isolated and/or synthesized and concentrated into a distinct "article."
 The law should direct the agencies [and standing scientific committee] to evaluate such Potentially Intoxicating Compounds as more scientific research and data becomes available.
-The law should define a standard for intoxication and that standard should be applied to isolated, synthesized cannabinoids or other compounds which are distinct "articles," and should specifically exclude (i) [Non-Intoxicating Cannabinoids] and (ii) cannabinoids or compounds when comprising a naturally derived full spectrum hemp extracts or broad spectrum hemp extracts. - Total THC: The Task Force recommends the final definition of Total THC be left to regulation.
+The law should define a standard for intoxication and that standard should be applied to isolated, synthesized cannabinoids or other compounds which are distinct "articles," and should specifically exclude (i) [Non-Intoxicating Cannabinoids] and (ii) cannabinoids or compounds when comprising a naturally derived full spectrum hemp extracts or broad spectrum hemp extracts. - Total THC: We recommend the final definition of Total THC be left to regulation.
 As we have seen, the calculation for total THC will need to be adjusted as science evolves and amended more quickly than statutory changes allow.
 Further, federal legislation and/or regulation or enforcement guidance may impact this definition in the future.
-A regulatory definition will allow for more flexibility as we continue to learn about THC and as relevant federal regulation evolves.

-- Serving size: The Task Force recommends CDPHE make a recommendation for definition based on existing consumer protection laws and federal regulations. - Synthetic Cannabinoid: The Task Force recommends the final definition of "Synthetic Cannabinoid mean a cannabinoid like compound that was produced using chemical synthesis, chemical modification, or chemical conversion (including in-vitro biosynthesis and bioconversion) of any method or type except for those produced through the decarboxylation of natural occurring cannabinoids from their acidic form. - Novel Cannabinoid means any cannabinoid that has not been assessed by MED/CDPHE, or CDPHE in coordination with MED for safety and intoxication profiles.
+A regulatory definition will allow for more flexibility as we continue to learn about THC and as relevant federal regulation evolves. - Serving size: CDPHE to address this recommendation for definition based on existing consumer protection laws and federal regulations - Synthetic Cannabinoid means a cannabinoid like compound that was produced using chemical synthesis, chemical modification, or chemical conversion (including in-vitro biosynthesis and bioconversion) of any method or type except for those produced through the decarboxylation of natural occurring cannabinoids from their acidic form. - Novel Cannabinoid means any cannabinoid that has not been assessed by MED/CDPHE, or CDPHE in coordination with MED for safety and intoxication profiles.